thisisobate/kyverno-website/src/content/docs/policies/other/metadata-match-regex/metadata-match-regex.md

 ---
-title: "Metadata Matches Regex"
+title: 'Metadata Matches Regex'
 category: Other
 version:
 subject: Pod, Label
-policyType: "validate"
+policyType: 'validate'
 description: >
   Rather than a simple check to see if given metadata such as labels and annotations are present, in some cases they need to be present and the values match a specified regular expression.
 This policy illustrates how to ensure a label with key `corp.org/version` is both present and matches a given regex, in this case ensuring semver is met.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/metadata-match-regex/metadata-match-regex.yaml" target="-blank">/other/metadata-match-regex/metadata-match-regex.yaml</a>

 ```yaml